If you are having problems with sound on your Chromebook, try the following suggestions:

 Clearing the cache on the Chromebook can resolve some audio issues.
 To clear the cache do this:

-- Click on the chrome setting button in the browser in the top right corner (it looks like three horizontal lines).
+- Click on the chrome setting button called the ellipsis in the browser in the top right corner (it looks like three horizontal lines or 3 vertical dots.)

-- Click Tools and then Clear browsing Data.
+- Click on Tools or More Tools and then Clear browsing Data,

-- Click Clear Browsing Data.
-Turn the chrome book off and then on again and try the sound now.
-If it still doesn’t work then move onto Fix 6.
+- Turn the chrome book off and then on again and try the sound.

 Fix #6: Disable all extensions

-The sound issues could be the result of a faulty extension.
-To solve this you need to disable all of them.
-Check if the sound now works.
-If it does then the problem was one of those extensions.
-Now you need to re-enable each extension individually while checking the sound between each enable.
-Once the sound breaks again, you’ve found your culprit.
+If the sound now works then the problem was one of those extensions.
+Re-enable each extension you want to keep individually while checking the sound between each enable.
+Once the sound breaks again, the faulty extension should be removed and not used.